2.6: The Brain

 Insula

 The insula is part of the cerebral cortex tucked deep into the lateral sulcus.
 It lies underneath parts of the frontal, temporal, and parietal lobes (Figure 18).
 It is sometimes called the insular lobe, a fifth lobe of the cerebral cortex, but it remains less understood than the four cortical lobes visible on the brain’s surface.
 The insula has been implicated in a dizzying array of functions, including sensory processing (e.g., taste and interoceptive processing of bodily states like hunger, pain, and arousal), representing emotions, motor control, self-awareness, empathy, risk prediction, cognitive functioning, consciousness, etc. (Gogolla, 2017).
-The insula’s involvement in so many functions and its heavy structural connectivity to other brain regions indicates its importance as a hub that links large-scale brain systems.
+The insula’s diverse functions and extensive connectivity to other brain regions highlight its role as a hub linking large-scale brain systems.
 The insula is thought to be involved in many psychological and neurological conditions including anxiety and depressive disorders, emotion dysregulation, autism spectrum disorders, and addiction.
-While the insula is considered one of the least understood cortical structures of the brain and many open questions remain, a surge of recent research interest is making headway (Gogolla, 2017; Kortz & Lillehei, 2023).
+While the insula is considered one of the least understood cortical structures, a surge of recent research interest is making headway (Gogolla, 2017; Kortz & Lillehei, 2023).

 Black and white diagram of a brain from 1908